indiana-university/rivet-icons/README.md

 ## Build a custom icon set

 The Rivet icon set includes dozens of icons.
-If you only need a few icons or want to include icons not in this set, then you can build a custom icon set.
+If only a few icons or custom icons are needed, then build a custom icon set.

 ```js
 // ./scripts/build-icons.js